 + PRACTICAL · HDB

-MyHDB defect submission: a step-by-step walkthrough.
+HDB defect submission: a step-by-step walkthrough.

-The MyHDB app is how HDB BTO buyers file their defect register with the BSC.
+HDB BTO buyers file their defect list with the BSC through HDB’s online rectification request, or in person at the Building Service Centre in their project.
 Here is the complete walkthrough, from finding the Welcome Kit QR code to tracking rectification once submitted.

 The walkthrough